 The two-year course has organized within it eight curricula giving preparation for the major types of farming in New York State and for certain allied business.
 A two-year student must select one of these curricula and follow closely the work outlined.
-The curriculum in dairy manufacturing and marketing is the only one that is organized on a one-year basis at present.
 Changes from these outlines may be made with the consent of the Director of Resident Instruction and the faculty adviser to whom the student will be assigned when he registers.

 All two-year men students must register for the Basic Course in Military Science.
-It is not required of the one-year students.
-Men and women are required to register for Physical Training.
+Men and women are required to register for Physical Education.
 These courses are described in the Announcement of the Independent Divisions and Departments.